hakasapl/uma-535-635-project/README.md

 * Tristan Liang - [tgliang@umass.edu](mailto:tgliang@umass.edu)

 ## Motivation
+For low-power and non-internet connected remote sensors, it is not always possible to synchronize time effectively.
+This project aims to explore an alternative which uses similar events in the environment, recorded by sensors, to synchronize clocks between sensors.

 ## Design Goals
 Develop a time sync protocol using timestamped sensor data from two embedded devices.
 The data will be received by a raspberry pi device, and the synchronization protocol will run on the raspberry pi device